-Impacting the lives of kids, The Boys & Girls Clubs of Arlington offers a service that is unmatched in quality and affordability in our community.
+Impacting the lives of kids, The Boys & Girls Clubs offer a service that is unmatched in quality and affordability in our community.
 Every day, over 1,000 kids call our Clubs home after school.
 The Club is a place where they have a safe and consistent relationship with caring, professional, adult staff members.
 A refuge from the streets, the Club gives kids a positive place to play and interact with their peers.
 More importantly, their interactions are taking place in an environment created to foster their academic and social development.

 The funds from the Cinderella Ball go directly to support the programs and services offered by the Boys & Girls Clubs.
 The dollars raised also support our transportation program, equipment and capital improvements.

 With the help of the Cinderella candidates and other generous businesses and individuals, the Boys & Girls Clubs has provided a safe place for young people for more than 50 years.

 Every dollar raised has an impact in the lives of the kids that we serve.